hanying32/Simple_Image_to_Speech_App/README.md

 Demo video:

-    !Unfortunately, it takes a really long time for the api to processed the data, so I cut the videos
+  Unfortunately, it takes a really long time for the api to processed the data, so I cut the videos